 Prayer and a prayerful attitude is central and incorporated into every aspect of school life.
-The Office of Dominican Catholic Identity provides opportunities for spiritual growth through student-centered active participation in Masses, reconciliation services, praying the Rosary, and Lenten reflections.
+The Office of Dominican Catholic Identity provides opportunities for spiritual growth through student-centered active participation in Masses, reconciliation services, Eucharistic Adoration and Lenten reflections.

 Service to the Community

 Service is integral to Dominican life.
-To enable students to live this component, all students are required to complete 100 hours of service by March of their junior year.
-Upon completion, students write an essay reflecting on what they have learned and experienced during their service.
-In addition, students are interviewed by a member of the Office of Dominican Catholic Identity about their service experiences, exploring how it fostered self-knowledge and awareness of others and reinforcing the continuation of service throughout their lives.
+To enable students to live this component, all students are required to complete 100 hours of service by January of their junior year.
+During the fall of their junior year, students participate in a large group service seminar where they can personally reflect upon the impact of their service activities.
+In the spring of their junior year, they share their service insights in a small group discussion seminar exploring how it fostered self-knowledge and awareness of others and reinforcing the continuation of service throughout their lives.
 Over 35,000 hours of community service are contributed by Dominican students each year.

 The Dominican motto, VERITAS (Truth), invites students to question, to discover, and to translate the message of Christ into action for everyday living during a critical time in their lives.
 This is a time when young people begin to question and often struggle with their faith.
 Our retreats offer a comfortable setting for examining and talking about students’ relationship with God, themselves, and others.
 The exploration consists of a directed day set aside for reflection with topics appropriate for each grade level.
 At the junior level, students experience an overnight retreat, which allows them to concentrate more deeply on their interior lives in a setting conducive to peaceful reflection.